fNIRS/snirf/snirf_specification.md

 * **Location**: `/nirs(i)/metaDataTags/MeasurementTime`

 This record stores the time of the measurement as a string.
-The format of the time string must follow the ISO 8601 time string format `hh:mm:ss.sTZD`, where
+The format of the time string must either be `"unknown"` or follow the ISO 8601 time string format `hh:mm:ss.sTZD`, where
 - `hh` is the 2-digit hour
 - `mm` is the 2-digit minute
 - `ss` is the 2-digit second